The analysis in this study was performed using Crowd SiteIntel. Click here to request a demo.

 In the previous M2Catalyst Digital Divide Studies, we analyzed the rural and agricultural regions of the world and identified tens of millions of locations (down to 1 square KM areas) where people are unconnected or under-connected.
 In this new Urban Digital Divide study, we will focus on city centers around the world where disadvantaged citizens have either no access or very limited access to mobile broadband.

-This M2Catalyst Urban Digital Divide Global Study provides a comparison of mobile network performance between two areas within Seattle, Washington.
-Downtown Bellevue is an affluent area of Seattle, while South Park has historically been a low-income neighborhood.
+This M2Catalyst Urban Digital Divide Global Study provides a comparison of mobile network performance between two areas within Germany.
+Downtown Munich is quite affluent, while Hasenbergl has historically been less affluent.
 Focusing solely on 4G and 5G signal strength, we found, as demonstrated in the screenshots below, a great disparity between the Quality of Service for the economic haves (3, 4 or 5 bars) and the economic have-nots (one bar or no service).

-The Downtown Bellevue chart and map indicate a low need for network
+The Hasenbergl chart and map indicate a high need for network

-improvements while South Park shows a high need for them.
+improvements while Downtown Munich shows a low need for them.

-Thus, even though mobile network operators have invested enormous amounts of money and have done an admirable job in rolling out 4G and 5G, much work still needs to be done to achieve Quality of Service parity between the rich and poor within the United States' urban environments.
+Thus, even though mobile network operators have invested enormous amounts of money and have done an admirable job in rolling out 4G and 5G, much work still needs to be done to achieve Quality of Service parity between the rich and poor within Germany's urban environments.

 To request a demo of our Crowd SiteIntel platform,